UniversalDependencies/docs/_qpm/dep/acl-relcl.md

 relation points from the head of the modified nominal to the head of the relative clause.

-In Pomak relative clauses appear mostly to be finite; they are introduced either by a relative determiner (e.g. žýjen-žána-žóno), or by a relative pronoun (e.g. déno-déna-déno):
+ Pomak relative clauses are finite clauses; they are introduced either by a relative determiner (e.g. žýjen-žána-žóno), or by a relative pronoun (e.g. déno-déna-déno):

 ~~~ sdparse